-It will get worse if you don’t want to accept yourself suffering from psychiatric problems, and the shame of having this mental health issue.
+It will get worse if you don’t want to accept yourself as suffering from psychiatric problems, and the shame of having this mental health issue.
 People associated with mental health conditions are encouraged to constantly learn to let go of shame during physiotherapy sessions or with support groups.

-Taking self-control as much as possible dealing with these issues can ward off the symptoms in long term together with therapy and medication if required.
+Taking self-control as much as possible in dealing with these issues can ward off the symptoms in long term together with therapy and medication if required.

 Overall, people with mental health conditions in this millennium are getting better chances to recover than those in the last century thanks to the more advanced prescriptions available for all ages.

-Is mental health problems run in families or hereditary?
+Are mentally ill issues run in families or hereditary?

 Although researchers have suggested mental disorders tend to run in families, they can be passed on for many different reasons, not just hereditary.

-Mental health problems if not treated can lead to more serious negative life events.
+Mentally ill disorder problems if not treated can lead to more serious negative life events.